Child Tax Credit | 0843 850 2478

 - For a young person over 16 but under 20 years old who is participating in full time education.
 They may be studying A Levels, an NVQ or Scottish Highers or an approved unpaid training course

-- If your son or daughter does not have a place on a training course or a job and they are registered with the Careers Service or Connexions and they are not claiming any type of benefit, such as income support, employment support allowance, tax credits or incapacity benefit
+- If yourchild does not have a place on a training course or a job and they are registered with the Careers Service or Connexions and they are not claiming any type of benefit, such as income support, employment support allowance, tax credits or incapacity benefit

 The amount of credit that you can claim will vary from family to family as there are a lot of different elements which make up the award.
 Depending on your individual circumstances you may be able to claim one or several different elements but this all depends on your financial situation.
-When you first submit your claim for child tax credits, they will firstly work out the maximum amount that you are entitled to, based on your circumstances and then they will factor into this your income which may reduce the final award.
+HMRC use your circumstances to work out the amount you are entitled to.
+Any income you earn may reduce the final award.

 To claim Child Tax Credit, you need to be over 16 and be responsible for at least one child.
-If you live with a partner, then both of your incomes will be added together when you submit your claim.
-If you have any savings, these do not affect the level of entitlement but if you are in receipt of any interest, this may impact on your award so it is important that you let the tax credits office know if you do have any savings accounts so they can check and make sure that you are awarded an accurate figure.
-As tax credits can be so complicated, give the team a call on 0843 850 2478 and they will answer any questions that you may have.
+Partner who live together will have both incomes added together when you submit your claim.
+Any saving you have will not affect the level of entitlement but if you are in receipt of any interest, this may impact on your award.
+Tell the tax credits office if you have any savings accounts so they can make sure that you are awarded an accurate figure.
+To get help with tax credits, call the team on 0843 850 2478.
+They will answer any questions that you may have.

 Controversy as the government cuts benefits for working parents

 The main element of the Child Tax Credit benefit consists of the family element, paid to families who are responsible for one child or more.
 In addition to this, you may also be able to receive a further element, awarded for up to two children in your family.
 The amount that you get for each will be the same, regardless of their age.
-Any additional sums may be awarded if you have a disabled child and this will be paid as an extra allowance to the standard Child Tax Credit sum.
-Furthermore, if you have a child and they are officially registered as being blind or they are eligible for Disability Living Allowance or a Personal Independence payment, you may also be able to receive a disability element.
+If you have a disabled child, an additional sum may be awarded.
+The standard Child Tax Credit sums will be paid as an extra allowance.
+Furthermore, if your child is officially registered as being blind or eligible for Disability Living Allowance or a Personal Independence payment, you may receive a disability element.